pcasaes/hexoids/README.md

 # Production

-The file `docker-compose.yml` is a guide to how we could setup Hexoids for production.
+The file `docker-compose.yml` is a guide on how we could setup Hexoids for production.
 This particular setup runs everything in a single Host which is not something you'd do for real.
 Regardless this allows us to test the service in a distributed fashion.